civpronto/comms-black-mobile/training/module-07-opsec.md

   <h2>⚠️ 2.
 Common Failure Patterns</h2>
   <ul>
     <li>Reusing the same email or phone number across unrelated roles.</li>
-    <li>Logging into personal social media from a high‑risk environment.</li>
+    <li>Logging into personal social media from a high-risk environment.</li>
     <li>Sharing screenshots or photos that reveal more than intended.</li>
   </ul>
 </section>